🎯

 4

-Click at the exact moment of the behavior
+Click at the exact moment the behavior occurs - timing is critical for clear communication

 5